mikeperry-tor/circpad-sim/README.md

 branch](https://github.com/mikeperry-tor/tor/commits/circpad-sim-v4) with your
 padding machines applied as a middle relay.

-NOTE: If your experiments are sensitive to time, first see the [limitations section](#limitations) and the [circpad timing section for more info](https://github.com/torproject/tor/blob/master/doc/HACKING/CircuitPaddingDevelopment.md#72-timing-and-queuing-optimizations) before just blindly using the timestamps produced from live crawls.
+*NOTE*: If your experiments are sensitive to time, first see the [limitations section](#limitations) and the [circpad timing section for more info](https://github.com/torproject/tor/blob/master/doc/HACKING/CircuitPaddingDevelopment.md#72-timing-and-queuing-optimizations) before just blindly using the timestamps produced from live crawls.